 Uterosacral Ligament Suspension

 Prolapse of the vagina or uterus is a common condition with up to 11% of women requiring surgery during their lifetime.
-Prolapse generally occurs as a result of damage to the support tissues of the uterus and vagina; this is common following childbirth, from straining with constipation and after menopause.
+Prolapse generally occurs because of damage to the support tissues of the uterus and vagina; this is common following childbirth, from straining with constipation and after menopause.
 The top of the vagina can still prolapse following a hysterectomy, this is called vault prolapse (vault-top of the vagina in a woman who has had a hysterectomy).

 Symptoms related to prolapse include a bulge or sensation of fullness in the vagina, or an uncomfortable bulge that extends outside of the entrance to the vagina.
 It may cause a heavy or dragging sensation in the vagina or lower back and difficulties with passing urine or bowel motions.
 For some women it causes difficulty or discomfort during intercourse.